 Looks like a simple and boring task, but it isn’t.
 Story Mode is fulfilled by over 100 original levels designed by Nintendo.

 If you want to repair the castle, you need to complete those levels.
 Quickly go to Taskmaster Toad, whos happy to offer you a job.

-Every task/level guarantee you a payout – coins, obviously.
-Remember to catch as many coins you can in any of these levels [you can replay them and get missing coins].
+Every task/level guarantees you a payout – coins.
+Remember to catch as many coins as you can in any of these levels [you can replay them and get missing coins].

 Every course has a different difficulty level.
 You can expect more coins for completing the more difficult ones.